 To provide assistance which the LHA determines to be reasonable and appropriate to a household member who is a victim of domestic violence.

-To re-key locks promptly upon request of a household member who has obtained a restraining order which is in force against another household member on account of domestic violence and to waive charges for the cost where circumstances warrant.
+To re-key locks in accordance with state law, M.G.L. c.
+186, § 26, promptly upon request of a household member who is under an imminent threat of domestic violence, rape, sexual assault or stalking at the premises and to waive charges for the cost where circumstances warrant.

 Provisions as to Certain Obligations of the Tenant.
 The lease shall specify the following obligations of the tenant, including responsibility for the behavior of household members and guests: